Introduction

 interface, one for each of the three traversal orders.
 We want these visitors to store the nodes in a list in the order in which they are visited.
 And since the action we want to perform on the nodes (i.e., adding them to a list) is the same for all traversals, we implement it with a separate interface, called VisitorAction

 , and pass it to the visitors as a constructor argument.
-This allows us to decouple the traversal logic from the action we perform on the visited nodes, which makes the code cleaner and more flexible.
+This design decouples the traversal logic from the action we perform on the visited nodes, which makes the code even cleaner and more flexible.

 The implementation of the VisitorAction